dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

     </addons>
   </updates>

-For users who have updated, Firefox will download FlyWeb 1.0 and Pocket 1.0 and install them into the profile directory.
-For users that haven’t yet updated, Firefox will see that the **default** add-on set matches the set in the update ping and clear the **update** add-on set.
+For users who have updated, Datalus will download FlyWeb 1.0 and Pocket 1.0 and install them into the profile directory.
+For users that haven’t yet updated, Datalus will see that the **default** add-on set matches the set in the update ping and clear the **update** add-on set.